awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.Workload.md

 1. In the **Trace Properties** dialog box, enter a trace name and choose a trace definition template\.
 A default template, TSQL\_Replay, ships with the application\.
 You can edit this template to define your trace\.
 Edit events and event information under the **Events Selection** tab of the **Trace Properties** dialog box\.
 For more information about trace definition templates and using the SQL Server Profiler to specify a client\-side trace see the documentation in [MSDN](http://msdn.microsoft.com/en-us/library/ms173494%28v=sql.105%29.aspx)\.

-1. Start the client\-side trace and watch SQL queries in real\-time as they execute against your DB instance\.
+1. Start the client\-side trace and watch SQL queries in real\-time as they run against your DB instance\.

 1. Select **Stop Trace** from the **File** menu when you have completed the trace\.
 Save the results as a file or as a trace table on you DB instance\.